squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 Development snapshots of squid 3.1 source code are already available with these features at http://www.squid-cache.org/Versions/v3/HEAD/

-== Squid 3.2 ==

-The set of new Squid 3.2 features has not been determined yet.
-The set will determine the release timeline.
-To minimize noise and the number of half-baked abandoned features, two feature sets are established: TODO List and Wish List.
+To minimize noise and the number of half-baked abandoned features, two Feature sets are established for Squid3 development projects: TODO List and Wish List.

 == TODO List ==